AhmedYahyaE/laravel-multi-vendor-e-commerce-application/README.md

 25- Image & Video Upload Functionality.

-26- Using Favicons for both the Frontend and Admin Panel Sections of the application.
+26- Using two Favicons for both the Frontend and Admin Panel Sections of the application.

+27- New Arrivals, Discounted Products, Featured Products,

 ## Screenshots:
 ### Frontend Section Homepage: